microsoft/vscode-dev-containers/containers/python-3-miniconda/README.md

-# Python 3
+# Python 3 - Miniconda

 ## Summary

-*A basic dev container definition for developing Python 3 applications in an Anaconda container.
+*A basic dev container definition for developing Python 3 applications in an Miniconda container.
 Installs dependencies from your environment.yml file and the Python extension.*

 | Metadata | Value |
 |----------|-------|